Santoshalimkar/HACKTHON-Project-timespro-/README.md

 *The web application has the following features:*

--User Registration: Pensioners can register on the website using their email address.<br>
+- User Registration: Pensioners can register on the website using their email address.<br>

 -Home Page: Pensioners can view their details on the home page.<br>